ga-wdi-boston/w1_ruby_assessment_basics/README.md

 food = "walnut"

 if food == "walnut"
-	puts "I\'m allergic!"
+  puts "I'm allergic!"
 end
 ```

-Imagine that you take the code from this question, save it to a file called ``snack.rb``, and run ``ruby snack.rb`` in your Terminal.
+Imagine that you take the code from this question, save it to a file called `snack.rb`, and run `ruby snack.rb` in your Terminal.

 What would be the output?
 Explain your answer.